Self-Consistent Calibration of Quantum Gate Sets: Conclusion

 In this work, we have introduced GSC, a gate set calibration protocol which allows for straightforward experimental calibration of different gate sets on one or several qubits.
 We have presented explicit sequences for a two-qubit gate set but it is straightforward to automatically generate sequences optimally suited for a range of gate sets, experimental requirements and specific errors models.

 Furthermore, it is possible to construct gate sequences robust to some forms of state preparation and measurement errors and decoherence.
 This is advantageous if some errors are more likely to occur than others.
 We have given explicit gate sequences which are first-order sensitive to only one coherent single-qubit readout error.
 From our simulations, we also expect that our method will be able to tune up an entire two-qubit gate set for \sts spin-qubits.
 Even if 230 or more free parameters need be adjusted, fast convergence is possible.

-The moderate resource requirements of GSC can also be harnessed to calibrate classical and non-classical cross-talk in multi-qubit architectures.
-A straightforward approach within this framework would be to treat single-qubit gates which are executed in parallel as a two-qubit gates.
-Since each pair thus introduces new systematic errors, more sequences will generally be required.
+As discussed, the moderate resource requirements of GSC can also be harnessed to calibrate classical and non-classical cross-talk in multi-qubit architectures.

 To consider larger qubit systems and longer gate sequences, the current search for suitable sequences could also be replaced by a more structured approach.
 This can include an explicit optimization of the information gained by each measurement, instead of simply constructing a well-conditioned matrix, which will enable longer gate sequences to amplify certain errors by multiple application of the same gate.
 Furthermore, it will be useful to investigate methods for making the gates sequences more robust to decoherence and SPAM errors, and extracting precise errors bars on the error syndromes.